akraus36/Projects-from-IBM-Data-Science/README.md

 # Projects-from-IBM-Data-Science
-All the ones I did on IBM Watson Studio
+I completed these projects as part of the IBM Data Science course.
+All Projects were done using IBM Watson Studio